sizhet/Digital-Brain-Model-Chain-of-Thoughts/README.md

 ---

+## How to Navigate DBM-COT

+DBM-COT is organized as a chain of thought, not as a set of independent documents.

+For first-time readers:

+Start with the General Preface to understand the intent and scope of the project.

+Use ITEM_INDEX.md as a map of the chain rather than a reading checklist.

+Read ITEMS by conceptual progression, not by random selection.

+The repository is structured in three conceptual layers:

+Foundations — core ideas, representations, and methods.

+Structural & Algorithmic Core — mechanisms, algorithms, and system designs.

+Structural Intelligence Consolidation — paradigms, evolution engines, and long-horizon reflections.

+DBM-COT is best read as a traceable reasoning and construction process, where each ITEM derives its meaning from its position in the chain.

+---

 ## What Is DBM-COT?

 DBM-COT (Digital Brain Model – Chain-of-Thoughts) is not a collection of algorithms, nor an incremental improvement over existing AI models.